 - If your flight is delayed or cancelled you are entitled to assistance and in some cases compensation.
-If you are denied boarding because the airline has overbooked the flight, you are entitled to compensation. - ✓ Your rights are protected by European Law (Regulation (EC) 261/2004) and are the same regardless of the airline you are travelling with. - Your rights are protected for any flight from or within the European Union and on a flight from a non-EU country into the EU, provided the airline is licensed in the EU.
+If you are denied boarding because the airline has overbooked the flight, you are entitled to compensation. - Your rights are protected by UK law and are the same regardless of the airline you are travelling with. - Your rights are protected for any flight from or within the United Kingdom and European Union and on a flight from a non-EU country into the EU, provided the airline is licensed in the EU. - EC Regulation 261/2004 has been written into UK law following EU Exit and at time of writing applies in full.